techfolios/template-old/projects/project-3.md

 This project asks the user to input animal, color, verb, respectively, and outputs a sentence using those words you just used.

+You can learn more about java on [JAVA API](https://docs.oracle.com/javase/7/docs/api/).